I wanted to write this post for such a long time, it’s insane.

 - I have been in love with the Spanish language ever since I can remember.
 I grew up watching telenovelas and at the age of 12, I started learning Spanish in school.
-I had Spanish classes in school for two years and after that, I continued learning on my own.
+I took a Spanish class for two years and after that, I continued learning on my own.
 I am still actively learning it today, as I want to reach the ability to speak it as good as I can speak English.
-I also want to improve my writing skills as I never write in Spanish thus I am not confident doing it.
+I also want to improve my writing skills as I never write in Spanish thus I am not confident in doing it.

 Other languages that I understand or have a basic knowledge of:

 - As a child, I spent every day in the company of people who were from Balkan.
-I understand Croatian very well but I do not feel confident speaking it.
-Most of my mother’s friends were Bosnian or Croatian and my mother loved to listen to Croatian pop singers, but I never really spoke to anyone in that language.
-There is also the stereotype that Slovenians stop whatever they are doing the second they hear someone speak Croatian and I must say that this whole Slovenia-Croatia competition that we grow up with, has definitely resulted in me not wanting to learn how to speak it fluently.
+I understand Croatian very, very well but I do not feel confident speaking it.
+Most of my mother’s friends were Bosnian or Croatian and my mother loved to listen to Croatian pop singers, but I never actually spoke to anyone in that language.

 Languages that I want to learn:

 - I have been promising myself that I will learn Polish ever since I was 17.
-I never started because it seems very hard, but its number one on my list and I will be the happiest once I am fluent in it.
+I never started because it seems very hard, but it is number one on my list and I will be the happiest once I am fluent in it.
 I think it’s a gorgeous language.

-- Besides Slovenian and Brazilian Portuguese, I find Russian the most beautiful language in the world.
-I have started learning it last year but it sounded so similar to Slovenian that I stopped.
+- Besides Slovenian and Brazilian Portuguese, I find Russian to be the most beautiful language in the world.
+I started learning it last year but it sounded so similar to Slovenian that I stopped.
 I am definitely coming back to it in the near future.

 - My promise that I will move to Catalonia once they become independent is still true, so Catalan definitely holds a high place on my to-learn list of languages.

-- A few years ago, back when I was an avid SJW, I felt very strongly that I want to learn an Arabic language and I chose Urdu.
-I had everything prepared but for some reason, I never started (not good).
-I know that learning the Arabic language will take more effort than learning any other language on my list, but in the future, I wish to speak at least basic insert-an-Arabic-language-here (even Standard Arabic would do, although I heard that it’s not really used that much).
+- A few years ago, back when I was an avid SJW, I felt very strongly that I wanted to learn an Arabic language and I chose Urdu.
+I had everything prepared to learn it (all the materials were gathered in one place) but for some reason, I never started.
+I know that learning any Arabic language will take more effort than learning other languages on my list, but in the future, I wish to speak at least basic Urdu.

 Okay, enough about me, let’s focus on you and how to learn languages easily.